Q.1. Underemployment is a situation when people

 Describe the important features of 'proto-industrialization' in Europe.

-Explain with examples how industrialization changed the form of urbanization in England during the modern period?
+Explain with examples of how industrialization changed the form of urbanization in England during the modern period?

 (i) Agricultural overproduction led to falling agricultural prices.
 To maintain their overall income, farmers tried to expand production, which led to a glut in the market.
 Farm produce rotted due to lack of buyers.